-USA Obstacle Course Racing members and staff are bound by the code of ethics.
+USA Obstacle Course Racing members and staff are bound by the Code of Ethics and must uphold he Code of Conduct.
 This details the ethical principles of the USAOCR, based on the core values and the standards to which the members shall be held.

 The Code is applicable to the following persons: